MichaelSiehl/Atomic_Subroutines--How_the_Parallel_Codes_may_look_like--Part_1/README.md

 The src folder contains the complete code with additionally required files.

 # The Parallel Logic Code to initiate and control restoring of ordered execution segments (executed on image 1)
 The following procedure 'OOOPimsc_SynchronizeTheInvolvedImages_CA' comprises all the required parallel logic codes that get executed on image 1 for controlling the segment synchronization (i.e. the restoring of ordered executing segments) among (and on) the remote images (2, 3, and 4 for this example).
-The procedure is divided into seven logical parts (1)-(7):
+The procedure is divided into seven logical parts (1)-(7):<br />
-(1) initiate segment synchronization on the involved remote images (2) wait until all the involved remote image(s) do signal that they are in state WaitForSegmentSynchronization (3) set the involved remote images to state ContinueSegmentSynchronization (4) wait until all the involved remote image(s) do signal that they are in state SendetCurrentSegmentNumber (5) get the max segment (sync memory) count (only the remote images) (6) initiate that the remote images do restore segment ordering (7) wait until all the involved remote image(s) do signal that they are in state FinishedSegmentSynchronization
+(1) initiate segment synchronization on the involved remote images<br />
+(2) wait until all the involved remote image(s) do signal that they are in state WaitForSegmentSynchronization<br />
+(3) set the involved remote images to state ContinueSegmentSynchronization<br />
+(4) wait until all the involved remote image(s) do signal that they are in state SendetCurrentSegmentNumber<br />
+(5) get the max segment (sync memory) count (only the remote images)<br />
+(6) initiate that the remote images do restore segment ordering<br />
+(7) wait until all the involved remote image(s) do signal that they are in state FinishedSegmentSynchronization<br />

 ```fortran